Tracking 100,000+ career sites

 New Grad Jobs in LA

 Los Angeles is a fast-growing hub for startups, tech, media, and creative business roles.
-If you’ve recently graduated in 2024 or 2025 and are looking for your first full-time job in LA, this curated list is for you.
+If you’ve recently graduated in 2026 or 2027 and are looking for your first full-time job in LA, this curated list is for you.
 Whether you’re aiming to join a small startup in Culver City or a media company in Santa Monica, we’ve rounded up early-career jobs designed for your level and background.

-This list includes opportunities across industrie, tech, marketing, design, data, customer experience, entertainment, and many more jobs in LA.
+This list includes opportunities across industries like, tech, marketing, design, data, customer experience, entertainment, and many more jobs in LA.
 We’ve prioritized companies that have a history of hiring new grads or training early-career talent.
 Whether you're into tech stacks, creative strategy, or operations, you'll find real jobs here that don’t require 5 years of experience just to get started.

 LA is known for its blend of industries, and that’s reflected in this job list.
 We’ve included hybrid and in-office roles across various neighborhoods, from DTLA to Pasadena to Venice, plus remote-friendly listings if you’re not yet in the area.
 Our filters surface fresh, verified postings that are still open, and our job postings show you salary ranges, visa info, and company size, all up front.